 Location: Pleasant Township, Brown County – on SR 125

-Allen Woods (1767 – 1862) immigrated to the United States from Ireland & married Hannah (Galbreath) Woods (1767 – 1852) in Pennsylvania.
+Allen Woods (1767 – 1862) immigrated to the United States from Ireland and married Hannah (Galbreath) Woods (1767 – 1852) in Pennsylvania.
 They moved to Ohio in 1803 – 1804.
-Allen platted Georgetown along what is now State Route 125 with 22 lots & 2 outlots in 1819.
-It quickly acquired more plat additions from local landowners & became the county seat in 1821.
-The town was attracting everything it needed, including mills on White Oak Creek, grocery stores, hardware stores, blackmiths, & doctors.
-Public buildings such as new schools & churches were constructed whenever necessary.
+Allen platted Georgetown along what is now State Route 125 with 22 lots and 2 outlots in 1819.
+It quickly acquired more plat additions from local landowners and became the county seat in 1821.
+The town was attracting everything it needed, including mills on White Oak Creek, grocery stores, hardware stores, blackmiths, and doctors.
+Public buildings such as new schools and churches were constructed whenever necessary.
 The population was at 618 in the 1850 census.

 It was stated in the 1883 History Of Brown County, Ohio that Georgetown’s growth was slow but steady.
-The town had a train station on the Cincinnati, Georgetown, & Portsmouth Railroad from 1886 – 1936, but its arrival and existence didn’t create a major population boom for the town.
-Businesses usually did well in the town square though & were rarely unoccupied.
-The Georgetown Historic District was added to the National Register Of Historic Places in 1978.
-It consists of 17 acres with 42 buildings & offers an alternative to the normal shopping experiences of the era.
-Parking is free in the town square & many historic structures are within walking distance.
+The town had a train station on the Cincinnati, Georgetown, and Portsmouth Railroad from 1886 – 1936, but its arrival and existence didn’t create a major population boom for the town.
+Businesses usually did well in the town square though and were rarely unoccupied.
+The Georgetown Historic District was added to the National Register of Historic Places in 1978.
+It consists of 17 acres with 42 buildings and offers an alternative to the normal shopping experiences of the era.
+Parking is free in the town square and many historic structures are within walking distance.

-In accordance with agreeing to be the county seat, Georgetown’s first courthouse was built in 1823 & eventually needed replaced.
+In accordance with agreeing to be the county seat, Georgetown’s first courthouse was built in 1823 and eventually needed replaced.
 A much larger courthouse was completed in the town square in 1852.
-During the Civil War, & on the same day they reached the Wickerham Inn, a Confederate detachment of 200 – 300 of Morgan’s Raiders cavalry unit took control of the town square while stealing horses & goods from stores and residents.
+During the Civil War, and on the same day they reached the Wickerham Inn, a Confederate detachment of 200 – 300 of Morgan’s Raiders cavalry unit took control of the town square while stealing horses and goods from stores and residents.
 Long After surviving that day, a section of the courthouse was destroyed in an arson fire in 1977.
-Local citizens formed the Brown County Courthouse Reconstruction Association & raised funds for its restoration.
+Local citizens formed the Brown County Courthouse Reconstruction Association and raised funds for its restoration.
 The courthouse was rededicated in 1982.

 Town Website – http://georgetownohio.org/

-Columbia, OH (East End) – (1788 – present river, farming, & railroad town with a ghost town within the current community)
+Columbia, OH (East End) – (1788 – present river, farming, and railroad town with a ghost town within the current community)

 Classification: historic town